alaindet/sass-pal/README.md

 ## Changing stored values

-You can override existing values on the store as well as define new ones with the `pal-store-set` core function.
-Data fetching is done with `pal-store-get`.
+You can override existing values on the store as well as define new ones with the `pal-set` core function.
+Data fetching is done with `pal-get`.

 Example